Skip to main content

 Build the proposal

-• PI and/or department will begin building the proposal according to the solicitation, sponsor’s guidelines, and submission mechanism requirements.
-Keep in mind, NC State University, State of NC and college guidelines are applicable to sponsored research projects.
+• The PI or department will begin building the proposal in accordance with the solicitation, the sponsor’s guidelines, and the submission mechanism requirements.
+Keep in mind that NC State University, the State of NC, and college guidelines apply to sponsored research projects.

 Review the proposal

-• The assigned college consultant will review the initiated PINS record and provide the initial preliminary review with any recommendations and additional information.
+• The assigned college consultant will review the initiated PINS (or PD) record and provide a preliminary review, including any recommendations and additional information.

-• The PI and/or department and college will work together through the preliminary review action items and offer a response to the college consultant.
+• The PI or department and the college will work together to address the preliminary review action items and provide a response to the college consultant.

 Complete the proposal

-• PI and/or department will complete the proposal with the most current information.
+• The PI and/or department will complete the proposal with the most current information.

-• The final proposal must be provided to the CRO (preaward-coe@ncsu.edu) for final review if the proposal will be submitted by the PI or department via email or other electronic means, i.e. sponsor’s website.
+• The final proposal must be sent to the CRO (preaward-coe@ncsu.edu) for final review if the proposal will be submitted by the PI or department via email or other electronic means, such as the sponsor’s website.

-• The PI and/or department must ensure the final proposal is ready in the sponsor’s system without errors, if the proposal must be submitted via a sponsor’s portal or other electronic mechanism.
-Keep in mind, warning notifications have the potential to be errors, therefore, you must ensure the final proposal is fully compliant before requesting submission.
+• The PI and/or department must ensure that the final proposal is error-free in the sponsor’s system if the proposal must be submitted via the sponsor’s portal or another electronic mechanism.
+Keep in mind that warning notifications may be errors; therefore, you must ensure the final proposal is fully compliant before requesting submission.

-• Ensure the college consultant and AOR has access to the application for final review and approval when the proposal requires university authorized organizational representative (AOR) submission.
+• Ensure the college consultant and AOR have access to the application for final review and approval when the proposal requires a submission by a university-authorized organizational representative (AOR).

 Submit the proposal

-• PI or department must explicitly confirm by email (preaward-coe@ncsu.edu) the college/university has permission to submit when the final proposal or application is ready.
+• The PI or department must explicitly confirm by email (preaward-coe@ncsu.edu) that the college/university has permission to submit the final proposal or application when it is ready.

-• The college consultant will conduct their final review of the proposal and offer any last recommendations based on the complete proposal provided.
-Once these are resolved, the proposal will be provided to the AOR for his/her final review and recommendations to address, if any.
+• The college consultant will conduct a final review of the proposal and offer any final recommendations based on the complete proposal.
+Once these are resolved, the proposal will be provided to the AOR for their final review and any recommendations.

-• Then the AOR will conduct the submission and provide confirmation to the college processor who will inform the PI and/or department.
+• Then the AOR will submit it and provide confirmation to the college processor, who will inform the PI and/or department.

 • The CRO (preaward-coe@ncsu.edu) must be copied on the submission if the proposal will be submitted by the PI or department via email.

-Confirmation of submission must be provided to preaward-coe@ncsu.edu if the proposal will be submitted by the PI electronically via the sponsor’s website or portal.
+Confirmation of submission must be sent to preaward-coe@ncsu.edu if the PI will submit the proposal electronically via the sponsor’s website or portal.

 MONITOR